-Prior to accepting the appointment at SHEEO, Dr. Anderson served as a vice chancellor at the University System of Georgia, executive vice chancellor for administration at the West Virginia Higher Education Policy Commission, and as the director of research and planning at the Tennessee Higher Education Commission.
-A native of Augusta, Georgia, Dr. Anderson holds degrees from The Citadel (B.A.), The Southern Baptist Theological Seminary (M.Div.), and the University of Georgia’s Institute of Higher Education (Ph.D.).
+Prior to joining SHEEO in 2017, Dr. Anderson served as a vice chancellor at the University System of Georgia, executive vice chancellor for administration at the West Virginia Higher Education Policy Commission, and as the director of research and planning at the Tennessee Higher Education Commission.
+A native of Augusta, Georgia, Dr. Anderson has worked under four governors in three states throughout his 30 years of service within higher education.
+He has served as a college administrator and instructor piloting both learning communities and freshman seminar classes to improve student access and success.

 See work by Robert E. Anderson